ipikuka/remark-flexible-markers/README.md

 ```

 > [!WARNING]
-> **If you use the `markerClassName` option as a function, it is your responsibility to define class names, primary or secondary in an array.**
+> **If you use the `markerClassName` option as a callback function, it is your responsibility to define class names, primary or secondary in an array.**

 #### `markerProperties`